 Horror tales are our waking nightmares with lessons to share.
 We must face the monster in the dark and feel the fear.
 If the fear grows too great, close the book, turn off the movie, look away, and feel safe again.
 After the terror subsides, we can be bold enough to look again, replay that movie, and open that book.
 If scared enough times by the monsters hiding in the dark, fear scares us less.
 The monster is not as big as we thought; the dark, not so mysterious.
 We can face uncertainty because we have seen these battles play out on screen or in pages.
 When we meet Mr. Death as we all must, we can match its empty-eyed stare with a steely-eyed glare of our own.

-We learn to feel our fear and still do what needs to be.
+We learn to feel our fear and still do what needs to be done.
 Acting in spite of fear is the essence of bravery.

 So, write on, you Stealers of Sleep and Knitters of Night Terrors.
 Make the witch cast her spell, the ghost rattle his chains, and the werewolf howl at the moon.
 Bring Mr. Death in all his many forms.
 Create the nightmares the people of world need so badly.
 After the screaming and the tears, they will all thank you and line up again for another fright.